mvvm-light-un-framework-ligero-para-mvvm-en-net

 MVVM Light, a lightweight framework for MVVM in .NET

-Mvvm Light is a lightweight framework for implementing the MVVM design pattern in .NET Framework applications, quite popular in WPF developments.
+Mvvm Light is a lightweight framework for implementing the MVVM design pattern in .NET Framework applications, quite popular in WPF development.

-Implementing MVVM (Model View ViewModel) in WPF without a framework forces us to implement a large number of tools ourselves.
+Implementing MVVM (Model View ViewModel) in WPF without a framework forces us to implement a lot of tools ourselves.
 There are multiple frameworks available to make our lives easier.

-Among the different alternatives, MVVM Light stands out as a lightweight, simple framework with a smooth learning curve.
+Among the different alternatives, MVVM Light, as its name suggests, stands out for being a lightweight, simple framework with a gentle learning curve.

-Although it lacks certain features of more powerful frameworks, MVVM Light is minimally intrusive and yet provides most of the usual tools in an MVVM pattern.
+Although it lacks some features of more powerful frameworks, MVVM Light is minimally intrusive and yet provides most of the common tools in an MVVM pattern.
 In this post, we will take a quick look at its main features.

 Installation

-The installation of MVVM Light is available through a Visual Studio Extension (2013, 2015, and 2017).
-This extension adds templates for creating a Scaffold of an application with MVVM Light, and a few snippets to facilitate programming.
+MVVM Light installation is available through a Visual Studio Extension (2013, 2015, and 2017).
+This extension adds templates for creating an application Scaffold with MVVM Light, and a few snippets to facilitate programming.

 mvvm-light-extensions

-It is also possible to add MVVM Light to an existing solution through the NuGet package manager.
+It is also possible to add MVVM Light to an existing solution via the NuGet package manager.

 mvvm-light-nuget